 Threesome Subtext: Eri and Yakumo are both interested in Harima.
-They have each been teased with him as well as with each other (most notably their slow dance in an episode).
-Before the original manga suddenly stopped, Harima was also apparently engaged to Eri while living with Yakumo, with all three apparently content with the arrangement.
+They're both teased with him as well as with each other (most notably their slow dance in an episode).
+Before the original manga suddenly stopped, Harima's also apparently engaged to Eri while living with Yakumo, with all three apparently content with the arrangement.

 Tenma thinks Yakumo is doing this when she starts bringing an extra lunchbox for school - however she finds out the extra lunch is for the stray cat, who would eventually join the sisters as Iori.

 Tenma tries to get closer to Karasuma by first making curry for him, except it backfires when she accidentally brings two lunchboxes full of rice (while Yakumo had the two lunchboxes of curry).
 It Gets Better when Karasuma suggests turning the rice into onigiri, and afterward she starts bringing them for him and herself. invoked

 Eri prepares to do this for her dad for a rare dinner together.
 Unfortunately after grocery shopping he tells her he has an urgent business trip to go to.